 If you’re grilling steak this summer, don’t goof around.
-Grill a giant juicy Porterhouse Steak with mushrooms and claim that grill as your throne.
+Make a giant, juicy Grilled Porterhouse Steak with Mushrooms and claim that grill as your throne.

 I had a hard time coming up with an idea of what to make.
 My mind was full of crazy things that I’d love to eat if I was able to choose, like ultimate burgers or fried chicken breakfast sandwiches.
-But because I really only eat steak on special occasions, this porterhouse was perfect!
+But because I really only eat steak on special occasions, this grilled porterhouse steak was the perfect recipe!

-It weighed about a pound and a quarter and do you see that amazing color and marbling?
+The porterhouse steak I picked up weighed about a pound and a quarter, and do you see that amazing color and marbling?
 Usually I’d stick to a tenderloin filet because I don’t like working for my food and trying to maneuver that bone, but it was so worth it.

 I sautéed some shiitake mushrooms with diced shallots, butter and rosemary and plopped them on top of that behemoth porterhouse.
 It was the perfect side dish and didn’t take away the spotlight from the meat.